konsumer/gif2oled/README.md

 This will generate the C code to do this, as well as micropython code, and arduino code, for other targets.

-It can also generate code for micropython & arduino.

 Once you have built your header, check out [examples](examples) to see how to use it.
 There are lots of ways to display images on OLED displays, and most devices have a way to do it n C or micropython, so you should be able to combine these ideas to work on any device, however you prefer.

 On a pi, if you run `i2cdetect` it should look like this (with `3c` being my OLED.)
 If not, you may need to adjust the code or ensure you are all setup right.